datatrail-jhu/08_data/manuscript/03_internet.md

 ### Keeping Track of your Data

 So far, we've discussed how to work with data you've obtained from the Internet.
 However, things on the Internet can change.
 If you're not downloading the file to your system directly, you won't have a static copy saved on your system.
-This means that while you're saving space on your computer and not creating unecessary copies of an identical file, the next time you go to access the file, it may not be there *or* it may have been updated.
-For these reasons, it's incredibly importnt to record the date of when you acquired the data.
+This means that while you're saving space on your computer and not creating unnecessary copies of an identical file, the next time you go to access the file, it may not be there *or* it may have been updated.
+For these reasons, it's incredibly important to record the date of when you acquired the data.
 This can be recorded in your R Markdown file where you're doing your analysis or your data science lab notebook (to be discussed in a later lesson).
 Regardless, however, a record of the date you acquired the data is incredibly important.

 ### Summary